fatality1922/Flight_Zones_3D_Visualization/README.md

 - add user manual and short description
 - add display of version number based on date of the build
 - add handling gestures for mobile devices
+- fix problem with empty GeoJSON from server
+- fix problem with units